 “In spite of our famous mass-production system, with its incredible speed and fertility, our use of human resources is still shockingly bad.
 Millions of people are doing only a fraction of what they are capable of doing.
 Modern mass-production techniques may be highly paid in dollars, but they are guilty of demands upon the human spirit as arrogant as the worst sweatshop of old.”

 — A quote from Let Erma Do It: The Full Story of Automation, a 1956 book by David O. Woodbury.
 (He’s better known for, among other works, Atoms for Peace, a book that shares its name with a Thom Yorke supergroup.)
 The book expanded on the basic ideas of the ERMA project and suggested that numerous forms of automation would eventually overtake all parts of the work day—a prediction that turned out to be so right that the New York Times review of the book was titled “An Amazon Helps Out.”
-(I’m working on acquiring the book, will keep you posted when I get my hands on it.)
+(Since I first wrote this, a friend of mine got a copy of this book in the Internet Archive.)

 How we moved from a handful of huge check scanners to a bunch of small ones

 While the Stanford Research Institute, now known as SRI International after splitting off from its namesake university in 1970, set the stage for the electronics to shape the checking industry, other companies would come to define the sector.